tiry/nuxeo-cdi-sample/ReadMe.md

 ## Cleanup the core server distrib

-There are some libs in Core Server distrib that should not be there :
+There are some libs in Core Server distrib that should not be there and don't work with CDI/JSF2 :

     rm nxserver/bundles/nuxeo-platform-ui-*
     rm nxserver/lib/jsf-*
     rm nxserver/lib/*seam*.jar
     rm nxserver/bundles/*seam*.jar
     rm nxserver/lib/jstl-1.1.2.jar
+    rm nxserver/lib/richfaces*

 ## Remove libs that break CDI